uri-library-data-services/iassist-preview/content/blog/more-open-data.md

 He takes a practical approach based on the perspective of a researcher.
 His title says it all.

-> \...an Open Data addendum must at least answer my opening questions:
+> ...an Open Data addendum must at least answer my opening questions:
 > it must point to the online, freely accessible location of the raw,
 > un-hamburgered data; it should make clear that yes, you can have them;
 > and it should state clearly what you can do with them.

-Although he mentions \"public repositories\" for data, he does not address long-term preservation and usability issues.
+Although he mentions "public repositories" for data, he does not address long-term preservation and usability issues.

-\- Jim Jacobs
+- Jim Jacobs